 Where the decision maker is minded not to accept the recommendation of the Adoption Panel or Independent Review Panel, the decision maker should discuss the case with another senior person in the agency who is not a member of the Adoption Panel or Independent Review Panel.
 The outcome of that discussion, as well as the decision itself and its reasons must be recorded on the prospective adopter's case record and, in respect of a placement case, the child's case record too.

 Prospective adopters can use the Independent Review Mechanism (IRM) where a Qualifying Determination has been made by the adoption agency which carried out their assessment that they are not suitable.

 For more information on the Independent Review Mechanism, please see Assessment and Approval of Prospective Adopters Procedure, Representations / Independent Review Procedure.

-Reports to the Adoption Panel in relation to matters upon which the Panel are asked to make recommendations must be prepared by qualified social workers with at least three years' post-qualification experience.
+Reports to the Adoption Panel in relation to matters upon which the Panel are asked to make recommendations must be prepared by qualified social workers with at least 3 years' post-qualification experience.
 This must include direct experience of adoption work either in assessing prospective adoptive parents or implementing an adoption plan for a Child Looked After.
-Where the author of the report does not have the requisite qualifications and experience, they must have either a qualification in social work or be a social worker in training, and must be supervised by a qualified social worker with three years' relevant experience.
+Where the author of the report does not have the requisite qualifications and experience, they must have either a qualification in social work or be a social worker in training, and must be supervised by a qualified social worker with 3 years' relevant experience.

 Where the person preparing the report is an independent social worker, they must always be suitably qualified and experienced and be supervised by a member of staff with the suitable qualifications and experience.

-The same qualifications and experience are required for social workers undertaking visits to children placed for adoption - see Monitoring and Supervision of Adoptive Placements Procedure - and authors of Court Reports in Adoption cases.
+The same qualifications and experience are required for social workers undertaking visits to children placed for adoption - see Monitoring and Supervision of Adoptive Placements Procedure and authors of Court Reports in Adoption cases.